scott-820/DiscWeatherQT/README.md

 ## About DiscWeather

-DiscWeather QT is a Python script with a PyQt5 User Interface that gathers and displays the 6-day weather forecast for a specified location, then uses daylight, temperature, wind and chance of precipitation data to generate an hourly "Disc Weather Quality Index" to help users understand the most favorable upcoming time periods for disc golf at that location.
+DiscWeatherQT is a Python script with a PyQt5 User Interface that gathers and displays the 6-day weather forecast for a specified location, then uses daylight, temperature, wind and chance of precipitation data to generate an hourly "Disc Weather Quality Index" to help users understand the most favorable upcoming time periods for disc golf at that location.

 The hourly Quality Index calculations range between 0 and 100 with 100 representing absolutely ideal weather conditions for disc golf 😎, and 0 indicating conditions in which one would very likely not enjoy playing disc golf at all 😒.
 The Quality Index calculation can be tuned through a variety of settings and thresholds as described further below.